raspberrypilearning/stamping-app/en/step_4.md

 --- task ---

 Rename your chosen sprite with a name which relates to your unique project.
-We will call the sprite "your equivalent of the Ingredients sprite".
+We will refer to the sprite "your equivalent of the Ingredients sprite".

 **Add me in: scratch-renaming-sprite**